yjyao/tmux-picker/README.md

 set -g @picker-command 'xclip -selection clipboard'
 ```

-This command will also receive the copied text.
-Using `stdin`.
+This command will also receive the copied text using `stdin`.

 ## @picker-uppercase-command

 `default: tmux set-buffer \"\$(cat -)\"; tmux paste-buffer`

-This command will also receive the copied text.
-Using `stdin`.
+This command will also receive the copied text using `stdin`.

 For example to open using `xdg-open`: